rdkcentral/ThunderNanoServices/tests/TestPluginSmartInterface/PluginSmartInterfaceType_USAGE.md

 - Consumer starts in the Activated state.
 - Provider starts in the Deactivated state.
 - Provider activation succeeds.
-- Consumer can use the Provider after activation.
+- Consumer can use the Provider after activation through `Calculate`.
 - Provider deactivation succeeds.
 - Consumer loses access after deactivation.
 - Provider reactivation succeeds.